-West Virginia WIP3 partners continue to participate in monthly conference calls to better open the lines of communication on program updates and goals.
+WV WIP3 partners continue to participate in monthly conference calls to better open the lines of communication on program updates and goals.
 The partners formed the WV Chesapeake Bay Communications Workgroup to build support and understanding for the Bay in WV as a partnership effort.
-This group publishes quarterly newsletters, brochures, handouts, webpage, undertakes activities and demonstrations, and produces videos to highlight announcements and success stories to showcase WV's efforts for the producers.
+This group publishes brochures, handouts, webpage and a quarterly newsletter; undertakes activities and demonstrations; and produces videos to highlight announcements and success stories to showcase WV's efforts for the producers.